Matches are charged at £7.00 per peg

 Most popular baits on Kingfisher are Ringers 4mm-6mm 'bag-up' pellets, yellow sweetcorn and pop-up sweetcorn fished a couple of inches off the bottom and luncheon meat.
 Obviously maggots and casters also work well although maggots can tend to attract the smaller fish which can be a nuisance until you attract the larger specimens into you swim.

-Biggest fish in the water are the common and mirror carp, the largest of which in 2006 was a 34lb common carp taken in mid-water from Peg 9 on waggler fished luncheon meat a couple of rod lengths out.
-Although the commons and mirrors generally run anywhere between 5lbs and 14lbs, there are a lot of mid-20lb fish.
-The mirror carp are of a similar stamp to the commons although the biggest out in 2006 was 21lbs.
+Biggest fish in the water are the common and mirror carp, the largest of which run well into double figures with plenty between 5lbs and 14lbs and a good number over 20lbs.
+The mirror carp are of a similar stamp to the commons although the biggest running to over 20lbs.

 Kingifisher is also stocked with a good head of F1 hybrids between 1lb and 1lb 8oz which can provide plenty of fun and a few crucians which go to over 2lbs.